Skip to content

 """

-result = code_complexity(snippet)
+result = code_complexity(snippet, check_script=True)

 print(f"Complexity: {result.complexity}")